 d.
 Projects not recommended are: research based on cryptograms, ciphers, stylometry or computer analysis.

 4. Grants will not be made to finance a student’s degree program unless they meet one or more of the above criteria.

 5. Grant funds may be used for travel, materials, fees and, where appropriate, living expenses.

 6. Each applicant must describe the process and methods of his or her research project and explain how it meets one or more of the criteria listed above.

 7. Each applicant must specify the amounts requested for travel, materials, fees, and living expenses, where appropriate, and why they are necessary.
 Awards will not cover salaries or personal stipends for the principal investigator.

 8. Each applicant must be a member in good standing of the Shakespeare Oxford Fellowship in order to receive funds.

-12. Depending on the amount raised, the Fellowship will make one or more grants of $3,000 to $20,000.
+12. Depending on the amount raised, the Fellowship will make one or more grants of $2,000 to $20,000.

 15. Applications should be submitted to John Hamill at firstname.lastname@example.org.

 Instructions for submission: